UEFI-code/PyTorch_For_PoorGuys/README.md

 **On MacOS**

 Currently, it is meaningless to install this Poor Guys version on MacOS, because CUDA not supported on MacOS.
+However, if you managed to hack the CUDA on MacOS, you can try the following:

 ```bash
 # Add this package on intel x86 processor machines only